p0gram3r/java-playground/README.md

-#java-playgound

-playground for some very basic java programs
+playground for java libs and frameworks